Algorithms for the ferromagnetic Potts model on expanders: Introduction

 Our main tool is the cluster expansion for abstract polymer models, as in~\cite{HPR19b,JKP20,BCH+20,HJP20} (and many more works), where deterministic approximation algorithms for partition functions follow from convergent cluster expansions by approximating a truncated series.
 See also Barvinok's work (e.g.\ the monograph~\cite{Bar16}) which follows a similar series approximation approach.
 A twist on the cluster expansion method originating in~\cite{CGG+21} uses a Markov chain to sample from an abstract polymer model.
 The approaches of~\cite{JKP20,CGG+21} were combined and generalized in~\cite{GGS21b} to give algorithms for general spin systems on bipartite expanders.
 We do not pursue Markov-chain based sampling from polymer models here as the conditions required in~\cite{CGG+21,GGS21b,BCP22} (i.e.\ upper bounds on polymer weights) are stronger than what we can guarantee with our current methods, and we do not want to restrict our attention to bipartite graphs.

 A popular approach to approximate counting and sampling is to simulate a Markov chain whose stationary distribution is the Gibbs measure of interest.
 For the Potts model there are two main Markov chains, the \emph{Glauber dynamics} and the \emph{Swendsen--Wang dynamics}.
 The main result of~\cite{BGP16} shows for graphs of maximum degree $d$ that Glauber dynamics is rapidly mixing for $\beta$ up to a certain threshold and slow mixing for $\beta$ at least some slightly larger threshold.
 For Glauber dynamics on the random regular graph there is an improved understanding: the Gibbs uniqueness threshold marks the change from rapid mixing to torpid mixing~\cite{BG21a,CGG+22}.
 For comparison with our results, we note that each of the three thresholds discussed above lie below $\beta_o$ and are asymptotic to $\ln(q)/d$ as $d\to\infty$ (which is asymptotically half of $\beta_o\sim 2\ln(q)/d$ as $d\to\infty$).
+It should be noted though, that these results hold for {\em every} $q$, while the results in this paper are restricted to large $q$.
 The picture for Swendsen--Wang dynamics on the random regular graph is less well-understood; see~\cite{CGG+22} and the references therein for details.
 An alternative approach to sampling from the ferromagnetic Potts model (and random cluster model) on the random regular graph in the Gibbs uniqueness regime of the ferromagnetic Potts model was given in~\cite{BGG+20}.

-Lattices such as $\mathbb{Z}^d$ are of interest to physicists, and the dynamics of the above Markov chains as well as phase transition phenomena there are particularly well studied; see~\cite{Dum20} and the many works cited there.